alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Repetition can preserve a source-line.

+Repetition can point back to a source event.

+Repetition can make a visible line easier to find.

-Repetition can also obscure the public path back to a source-line when repeated without citation, attribution, boundary, or return.
+Repetition can also obscure the public path back to a source-line when repeated without citation, attribution, boundary, source event, visible line, or return.

 This file defines the difference.